 Expectations for Music Students at Eltham College

 All students learning an instrument at Eltham College are expected to participate in at least one of the College’s ensembles as identified by their Instrumental/Vocal Teacher or Head of Section and as invited by the Music Department, when they reach an appropriate standard.
 Regular, committed attendance at all associated rehearsals and performances is also expected, and unexplained absences will be sanctioned.
 Parents should notify the Director of Music and/or Ensemble Coach if fulfilling these commitments proves difficult.
-All students having vocal lessons are expected to be part of the College Choir, Young Voices and/or Chamber Choir.
+All students having vocal lessons are expected to be auditioned for the College Choir, Young Voices and/or Chamber Choir.
 Students in the Junior School are expected to be in an appropriate Choir based on their year group.

 a.
-Please ensure that your child brings their instrument (excluding piano and drums) to the lessons at school and takes them back home afterwards.
-Students may only leave instruments in the Eltham College Music Department Locker Room.
+Please ensure that your child brings their instrument (excluding piano, organ and drums) to the lessons at school and takes them back home afterwards.
+Senior students only may leave instruments in the Eltham College Music Department Locker Room.
 Parents should ensure that their child’s instrument is insured and the case clearly labelled along with any purchased music books being named.

 b.
 Please arrange a fixed practice time at home.
-We strongly recommend that vocal and instrumental students practice for a minimum of thirty minutes per day.
+We strongly recommend that vocal and instrumental students practise for a minimum of thirty minutes per day.

 c.
 Please support your child by ensuring they know the dates and times of their music lessons and any examination dates.